hankcs/TreebankPreprocessing/README.md

   --ctb CTB        The root path to Chinese Treebank 5.1 --output OUTPUT  The folder where to store the output
                    train.txt/dev.txt/test.txt
-  --task TASK      Which task (par, pos)?
-Use par for phrase structure
+  --task TASK      Which task (seg, pos, par)?
+Use seg for word segmentation,
-                   parsing, pos for part-of-speech tagging
+                   pos for part-of-speech tagging, par for phrase structure parsing
 ```

 - Tagging and dependency parsing corpora can be obtained similar to PTB.